 First staged in 1983 by Downtown Fort Worth, Inc., the Parade of Lights began as a means to help change perceptions of the Central Business District.
 At that time, downtown stakeholders realized that a unifying event such as the Parade of Lights would provide an opportunity for residents and visitors alike to see downtown as a place of celebration, entertainment, fun and relaxation.

 The parade has grown from 25 units in 1983 to well over 100 units today.
 The crowd of 25,000 people in its first year along Main Street has grown as well, with over 200,000 lining Commerce, 6th and Houston Streets.
-Here's how Bobbye (Jo Mosely) Brooks, a 25-year volunteer who was one of the original coordinators, remembers it:
+Here's how Bobbye (Jo Mosely) Brooks, a 25-year volunteer who was one of the original coordinators, remembers it during our 25th celebration in 2007, and just before she passed away:

 "Twenty five years ago the merchants in downtown Fort Worth formed Downtown Fort Worth Inc. to promote our city.
 At this time the area was bleak and needed to be revived.
 Ken Devero was hired to manage the association and lead the twelve merchants in planning an event to bring the people downtown.
 What better way than to have a parade to introduce the Christmas Season?
 Scheduled for the Friday after Thanksgiving, the parade would be at night and the floats would all be lighted.
 This was the beginning of the Parade of Lights.
 The Fort Worth Independent School District, associations, churches, organizations and other communities were invited to participate in the parade by signing a contract and paying a fee to support the event.